ScanLab-ossi/covid-simulation/README.md

 `ssh` into the instance (currently named `instance-2`).

 Run using `python3 -m simulation.simulation`.
 Don't forget to `git pull` before running!

+Run in `screen -S screen-name` so process won't die.
+Rename is possible with `Ctrl+A , :` followed by `sessionname name`.

 ### Running Tests